MichaelChristopherRooney/Optimised-Matrix-Multiplication/README.md

 Compiled with "gcc -fopenmp matmul.c"

-	Normal matrix multiplication: 10.31 seconds
+	Normal: 10.31 seconds
-	Matrix multiplication using a transposed matrix: 3.53 seconds Matrix multiplication with OpenMP: 2.91 seconds
+	Using a transposed matrix: 3.53 seconds
+	Using OpenMP: 2.91 seconds
-	Matrix multiplication using OpenMP and a transposed Matrix: 1.13 seconds
+	Using OpenMP and a transposed matrix: 1.13 seconds

 These numbers show that using OpenMP and transposing results a program that on average runs 9.1x faster